josemirm/MemoryCleaner/README.md

 # Josemi's Memory Cleaner
 ## About this:
 This software have an easy way to free memory in Windows systems.

-This memory cleaner works allocating all non-used memory in the system to occupy all "pending" memory, after that, it frees all the allocated memory to let it completely free, not "half-free, half-pending-to-free".
-The last version of the program check your physical free memory on your computer to do the cleaning automatically without any
+It works allocating all non-used memory in the system to occupy all "pending" memory, after that it frees all the allocated memory to let it completely free, not "half-free, half-pending-to-free" as Windows usually handle it.

+The last version of the program check your physical free memory on your computer to do the cleaning automatically without any stability issue.

 ## UPDATE 1
 * Some bugs found in the code are solved.